-The Business major consists of Econ 2a or 10a plus 11 other semester courses and two 2-credit practicums.
+The Business major consists of Econ 2a or 10a plus 12 other semester courses.
 A separate Major / Minor Change Request Form must be completed for the Business major.
 Students who wish to apply for a Business major should see Hagit Weihs.

-For students wishing to combine an Economics major and Business major, at most two courses (besides Econ 2a or 10a) can double count for the two majors as follows: Bus 10a (required for the Business major) will count as a lower level elective for Economics and Econ 20a (required for the Economics major) will count as a Business elective.
-In addition, Econ 83a exempts Business majors from Bus 51a and Econ 171a exempts Business majors from Bus 71a.
+For students wishing to combine an Economics major and Business major, at most two courses (besides Econ 2a or 10a) can double count for the two majors as follows: Bus 10a (required for the Business major) will count as a lower-level elective for Economics and Econ 20a (required for the Economics major) will count as a Business elective.
+In addition, Econ 83a exempts Business majors from Bus 51a, Econ/Fin 171a exempts Business majors from Fin 103a, and Bus 47a satisfies the writing intensive and oral communications requirements for the Econ major.

 Students wishing to combine a Business major and Economics minor are also subject to additional restrictions.
 They can double count no more than two courses (besides Econ 2a or 10a) for the major and minor.
-For students who entered Brandeis in Fall 2020 or later, Bus 10a will count as an elective for the Economics.
+For students who entered Brandeis in Fall 2020 or later, Bus 10a will count as an elective for the Econ minor.
 For students who entered Brandeis before Fall 2020, no Business courses can double count as electives for the Economics minor if the student is also a Business major.